ConsularAtol/cup-of-java/README.md

 So, in the end, we have an item that restores hunger, clears negative effects, grants more effects, and repells phantoms.
 Who would've thought a crippling caffine addiction can do that?

+## Barista Villager

+The barista villager is just a simple villager that sells their coffee related items to you.
+You can get one by simply bringing an enemployed non-nitwit villager to a coffee maker.

+# Trades

+Level 1 - Mug/Coffee Bean/Ground Coffee Beans
+Level 2 - Black Coffee and Cafe Au Lait
+Level 3 - Espresso and Latte
+Level 4 - Black Coffee and Cafe Au Lait, both with a random potion Level 5 - Espresso and Latte, both with a random potion *random potions also include mods

+## Coffee Summary

+Black Coffee - Regular food item that can have effects Cafe Au Lait - Clears negative effects
+Espresso - Grants the caffinated effect
+Latte - Combination of all of the above

 **copius amounts of caffiene was consumed in the making of this mod**